Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![UCS Lager](/Assets/Screenshots/PIM/Products/List/UCSLager/UCSLagerEdit.png "[UCS Lager]")

-This tab displays the sub-tabs *Basisdaten* and *Lager/Lieferanten*.
+This tab displays the *Basisdaten* and *Lager/Lieferanten* sub-tabs.
 These sub-tabs are excerpts from the tabs in the *Lager* module: *Lager > SCHNELLBUCHEN > Select article*

 - [HILFE]